gbmhunter/blog/content/electronics/components/inductors/index.md

 ## Inductor Kickback

 Inductor kickback is when an inductor the current through an inductor is quickly stopped, usually by making an open circuit.
 Because inductors "want to keep the current flowing", they generate a very large voltage spike in attempt to keep the current going.
-This large voltage spike can jump switch gaps, fry MOSFET's, destroy other sensitive circuitry, and give people dangerous shocks.
+This large voltage spike can jump switch gaps, fry MOSFETs, destroy other sensitive circuitry, and give people dangerous shocks.

 A more technical way of looking a kickback is by analysing the [voltage-inductance equation](/electronics/components/inductors#inductance-equation).
 From this is should be obvious that the inductors voltage is proportional to the change in current.
 Making an inductor open-circuit is creating a very large change in current, and hence it produces a very large voltage spike.